This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is the meningococcal vaccine?

 The meningococcal vaccine is an injection given to protect your child from certain types of meningococcal disease.
 Meningococcal disease is an infection caused by meningococci bacteria.
 The infection may cause serious disease, such as meningitis.
 Meningitis causes swelling of the fluid and lining that covers your child's brain and spinal cord.
 Meningococcal disease is spread from person to person through the air.
-The vaccine begins to protect your child 1 to 2 weeks after he gets it and may protect him for 3 to 5 years.
+The vaccine begins to protect your child 1 to 2 weeks after he or she gets it.
+The vaccine may protect him or her for 3 to 5 years.

-- Children usually get the first dose when they are 11 to 12 years old.
-If your child does not get his first dose by age 12, he should get it when he is 13 to 15 years old.
-A booster dose is given at age 16.
-Your child will not need a booster dose if he gets the first dose when he is 16 to 18 years old.
+- Children usually get the first dose at 11 or 12 years.
+If your child does not get the first dose by age 12, he or she should get it between 13 and 18 years.
+If the first dose is given between 13 and 15 years, a booster dose is given between 16 and 18 years.
+The booster will be given at least 8 weeks after the first dose.
+Your child will not need a booster if he or she gets the first dose between 16 and 18 years.
+Your child can get the vaccine when he or she is 16 to 23 years old for short-term protection against infection.
+This works best if your child gets the vaccine by age 18.

 - Children at high risk may need multiple vaccine doses starting as early as 6 weeks old.
 Ask your child's healthcare provider when your child should get the vaccine.
 Any of the following can increase your child's risk for meningococcal disease: